Kyle Stewart is a Registered Psychotherapist (Qualifying) working with LGBTQ2IA+ individuals, couples, and relationships virtually.

 I am a Registered Psychotherapist (Qualifying) working with clients out of the place commonly known as Ontario, Canada (virtual therapy only).
 I work primarily with young adults and adults as individuals and in relationships (i.e., couple’s therapy) to support the development of an authentic, healing self.
 I also support clients virtually in Newfoundland & Labrador, Manitoba, and Saskatchewan.

-My work largely consists of supporting my LGBTQ+ community and/or poly(amorous) folks.
+My work largely consists of supporting my LGBTQ+ community.
 I work with people struggling with their identity, depression, anxiety, ADHD, and challenging relationship patterns.

 My work is grounded in queer and trans-affirming, body-positive, feminist values.
 I believe therapy at its best can be a counter-cultural space for healing.